Kathleen Harris

 Kathleen Mullan Harris (born October 13, 1950) is a distinguished professor of sociology from the University of North Carolina at Chapel Hill and a faculty fellow at the Carolina Population Center.

 Education and career

 She received a bachelor's degree in computer science at Pennsylvania State University in 1972.
 Then, she went on to receive a masters of arts and a doctorate in demography from the University of Pennsylvania in 1979 and 1988 respectively.
 Through her career as a sociologist, she specialized in research on social inequality based on family, poverty, and health.
-One important highlight upon her research include the 1996 Welfare Reform Act to support the low-income workforce population.

 Harris became the director and principal investigator of the National Longitudinal Study of Adolescent to Adult Health (Add Health) where she led a team to follow the lives of 20,000 teens till adulthood to determine correlations between social inequality and health.
 Due to her work offering a greater insight on the effects of nature and nurture on the social development of teenagers using the life course perspective, Harris was elected to become a member of the U.S. National Academy of Sciences in 2014.